 The Reservation is bisected in a north-south direction by the Trinity River.
 The Klamath River flows in an east-west direction through a small portion of the far-northeastern part of the Reservation referred to as Saints Rest Bar.
 A number of smaller streams flow into the Trinity and Klamath Rivers within the Reservation.
 The largest of these streams include: Mill Creek, Hostler Creek, Tish-Tang Creek, Campbell Creek, Supply Creek, and Soctish Creek.
 The valley floor consists of a sequence of prominent stream terrace benches that step upward in elevation and age from the active channel of the Trinity River.
 The terraces or benches represent ancient to modern flood plain levels.
 Across the valley floor, the Trinity River has formed a series of broad meanders.
 The broad meanders of the Trinity River naturally divide the alluvial valley into paired sets of terraces, which the Tribe defines as “fields” of the Reservation.

-Field Hydrogeology
+Details on field hydrogeology and industrial history are available in older versions of this WQCP (HVTEPA, 2008b) and the non-point source assessment and management program (HVTEPA, 1997).